-The job offers: There are currently 187 607 job offers on the site.
+The job offers: There are currently over 200 000 job offers on the site.
 Since there is no sector filter, you cannot determine how many jobs are available for a specific sector.

 Reactivity: The team answers quickly.

 Special features: The app; the job alerts; the Truste stamp of approval; the salary directory (a location and job title are required – the average is displayed, as well as similar jobs and what they pay.
-The local pay is compared to the national pay); CV templates; thank you note templates; interview practice questions; the YouTube videos; job description videos by recruiters; the job fit scoring; the career advice; job alerts; resume writing services.
+The local pay is compared to the national pay); CV templates; thank you note templates; interview practice questions; the YouTube videos; job description videos by recruiters; the job fit scoring; the career advice; job alerts; resume writing services; job fit scoring.

 Verdict: If you’re used to Monster, then it is still an efficient job board to recruit and to find work.
 However, as job boards evolve, Monster might seem slightly less user-friendly to some.
 We recommend checking out the advice section, the CV templates and the very detailed salary directory.